 Take the first step towards healing with Neuroscience Institute

 Retraining your brain to increase or decrease certain wave activity may result in temporary side effects during treatment.
 Side effects tend to be more intense during initial treatment sessions, or if other neurological conditions are present, but lessen over time.
 These effects include:

 If you experience side effects during treatment, is important to let your provider know.
 Treatment can be adjusted to accommodate any issues and make your experience more comfortable.

 Neurofeedback therapy is a non-invasive treatment that has proven to be remarkably successful in treating many mental health conditions.
 Even individuals who do not suffer from depression, anxiety, or PTSD may find improved focus, better sleep, and enhanced memory from receiving treatment.
 However, neurofeedback therapy is not for everyone.
 For individuals with certain neurological conditions, like epilepsy, neurofeedback may not be a recommended course of treatment.

 Neurofeedback Therapy in West Palm Beach, FL

 Finding effective treatment for your chronic mental health conditions doesn’t have to leave you feeling hopeless.
+We also accept Horizon Blue Cross Blue Shield insurance for those who qualify.
 If you have wondered what is neurofeedback therapy and how it can work for you, contact Neuroscience Research Institute.
 Our team of multidisciplinary professionals have been treating complex mental health conditions for years.
 We are here to help you find healing and help restore you back to health.